ellie-commons/wingpanel-indicator-onething/README.md

 ## 🛣️ Roadmap

 Still working on this!
- - Repair translations
+ - Repair translations (needed? idk.)
- - Im not sure it follows dark-light theme ?
- - Maybe center it or some shit or hide that in a dconf
+ - Change alignment setting (hidden in dconf atm)
  - Figure out how to do a deb file